Skn0tt/datapact/paper/paper.md

 Documentation is not in scope for them.
 Examples of this group are Monte Carlo (@montecarlo), Metaplane (@metaplane) or BigEye (@bigeye).

-# Potential Enhancements
+# Future Work

-`datapact` is usable, however there is always room for further development.
+Future work on `datapact` could happen in multiple areas.
-One of these improvements would be more _built-in assertions_, extending `datapact` to more application areas out-of-the-box.
+One possible extension would be the addition of more _built-in assertions_, extending `datapact` to more application areas out-of-the-box.
 This could be general statistical tests, but also assertions on domain-specific datatypes like geocoordinates, addresses, currencies or IP addresses.
 Adding support for _dataset segmentation_ would allow asserting on a subset of the data, allowing more granular tests.
 Furthermore, enabling _multi-variable tests_ over multiple colums would allow for tests for e.g. correlation or relational integrity.